Investing

 FIRE stands for Financial Independence, Retire Early.
 The goal is to build enough invested assets that work becomes optional because your portfolio can support your spending.

-How the FIRE number works
+How the FIRE model works

 Savings rate matters